 In 2020, the courses continued online by necessity.
 In the end, however, 241 foreign diplomats, alumni and officials had training.
 No less than 214 participants came from Sub-Saharan Africa: Mali, Ivory Coast, Burkina Faso, Mauritius, Madagascar, Ethiopia, Senegal, Angola, etc. Admittedly, the preference remains for training in person.
 However, it is possible that the participants will continue to be coached online after the training in the future.
 Since 2014, 1,091 people have now been trained.

 Godin believes it is more of a coincidence that so many people from Sub-Saharan Africa are participating.
 ‘We started in Africa and the Sub-Saharan Africa department at Foreign Affairs showed a lot of interest.
-But we've also trained diplomats from Palestine, Iraq, Afghanistan and the Arabian Peninsula.
-We haven't been at it that long; it could still go in plenty of directions.’
+But we've also trained diplomats from Palestine, Iraq, Afghanistan and the Arabian Peninsula.’